Money Smart Athlete Blog

 By Niovie Constantinou, Contributor

-NFTs (non-fungible tokens) are unique digital assets that exist on a blockchain and may represent digital or real-world items.
-Popular NFTs include collectibles such as digital artwork, while NFTs in the sports industry may include limited-edition video clips of sporting moments (such as NBA moments) or player cards.
-The value of each NFT depends on different factors, such as the prominence of an athlete, the significance of an event, any additional content included within the NFT (e.g. athlete’s signature or commentary), and demand.
+NFTs (non-fungible tokens) are unique digital assets stored on a blockchain.
+They may represent digital or physical items.
+Popular NFTs include digital artwork, while in sports, NFTs may feature limited-edition video clips of memorable moments or player cards.
+The value of an NFT is determined by factors like the athlete’s fame, the event’s significance, and demand.

-On the college level, NFTs have also started gaining popularity after July 2021 when the Supreme Court of the United States ruled against the National Collegiate Athletics Association prohibition on college athletes from monetizing or profiting from their NIL in any form.
-College athletes can now commercialize their brands via NFTs by selling digital NIL content they produce (be it images, music, videos) across marketplaces using smart contracts.
-For example, University of Alabama quarterback Bryce Young launched his own NFT of an animated artistic rendering of himself against a backdrop of roses which is currently priced at 0.1 Ethereum, or $477 at the current cryptocurrency exchange rates!
+NFTs gained popularity in college sports after July 2021 when the U.S. Supreme Court ruled against the NCAA’s prohibition on college athletes monetizing their NIL.
+College athletes can now sell digital NIL content, such as images, videos, and music, across online marketplaces using smart contracts.
+For instance, University of Alabama quarterback Bryce Young launched his own NFT, which is priced at $477.

 The Money Smart Athlete® Blog is established and run by the Sports Financial Literacy Academy® (SFLA).
 Through its education programs the SFLA has the vision to financially educate and empower athletes of all ages to become better people, not just better athletes.
 For more information on our courses, our SFLA Approved Trainer Program®, and how they can benefit you and your clients, please get in touch with us at [email protected].